leobrowning92/numpad-ProMicro/README.md

 ##singleswitchtest
 Wiring was simply one pin on a MX green to pin10 on my ProMicro and the other to GND.
-It should open up a new tab (if you are in chrome) and then head to your favorite page
+It should open up a new tab (if you are in chrome) and then head to your favorite page.

-I used the [Arduino Modifier Guide](https://www.arduino.cc/en/Reference/KeyboardModifiers) to determine the codes needed
+I used the [Arduino Modifier Guide](https://www.arduino.cc/en/Reference/KeyboardModifiers) to determine the codes needed for modifier keys.

+##sixwitchtest
+at the moment i have my switches mapped for a couple of things (keep in mind I am running Ubuntu 16.04 and the shortcuts are for that)
+- new terminal
+- lock computer
+- copy to new tab and search (in chrome)
+- git clone <clipboard>
+- nautilus .
+- open up your favorite webpage (in chrome)